denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

     fi
 ```

-When the `EBS` volume is succesfully created, it can be attached to the `EC2` instance.
+When the `EBS` data volume is succesfully created, it can be attached to the `EC2` instance.
 To attach the volume to the instance, you must specify a `Device Name` such as `/dev/sda`, `/dev/sdb` etc. It is not possible to automatically assign a `device name` when attaching the volume.
 You must specify a specific `device name` upfront.
 To achieve this, I configured a variable named `EBS_DEVICE_NAME` and set it to `/dev/sdf` as the designated `device name`.

 <img src="../assets/image/ebs-volume-virtualization.png" width="800">

 As shown in the image above, for `EC2` instances that are using `HVM` as the virtualization method, it is recommended to choose a `device name` between `/dev/sd[b]` and `/dev/sd[z]`.

-Attaching the volume to the EC2 instance is a technical process that involves several logical steps.
+Attaching the volume to the `EC2` instance is a technical process that involves several logical steps.
-First, before the `EBS` volume can be mounted there must of course be a running `EC2` instance.
-To check this I retrieve the Instance ID and state from the `CloudFormation` stack that creates the `EC2` instance.
+First, before the `EBS` data volume can be mounted there must of course be a running `EC2` instance.
+To check this I retrieve the `Instance ID` and state from the `CloudFormation` stack that creates the `EC2` instance.

 ```
 INSTANCE_ID=$(aws ec2 describe-instances --filters "Name=tag:Name,Values='$HOST'" --query "Reservations[].Instances[?Tags[?Value=='$STACK_ID']].InstanceId" --output text $ACCOUNT_PROFILE 2>/dev/null)